Last reviewed: August 2026

 - There's no "we didn't receive your package" or "the seal was broken when it arrived"

 If you're in the Charlotte, NC metro area — including Concord, Huntersville, Gastonia, Matthews, Mooresville, Rock Hill SC, or Fort Mill SC — Cash For Diabetic Supplies NC offers same-day local pickup with immediate payment.
-We're a division of CLT Buyback, a verified Charlotte business with a physical presence in the city.
+We're a sister company of CLT Buyback, a verified Charlotte business with a physical presence in the city.

 Tips for safe mail-in transactions anywhere